-It's disappointing to realize that the very same magazine that makes a mockery of the estahblishment still requires payment like any other company.
+It's disappointing to realize that the very same magazine that makes a mockery of the establishment still requires payment like any other company.

-I continued to purchase future issues of MAD from the newsstand, therby
+I continued to purchase future issues of MAD from the newsstand, thereby

 deciding whether to naturally stop picking up new issues when I felt I